GABETROLL/holbertonschool-simple_shell/README.md

 - Learning to be a good teammate
 - Understanding and using ``strtok``
 - Catching memory leaks
-- The stress of knowing this was a very challenging project

 ### Rafael O. Vega Rodriguez
 - [GitHub](https://github.com/rvegarodz/)